RIAEvangelist/node-dominos-pizza-api/docs/Menu.md

 # Dominos Menu
+Menu is constructed `async`, so when you instantiate it, you should await it, like this : ` const menu = await new Menu(...)` this will work in your main node code without wrapping it in an anonymous async function.

 `.menu` provides ***HUGE*** amounts of well formatted menu data parsed from the `menu.dominosAPIResponse` object.
 This information is parsed from the dominos api when the instance is instantiated.